You might have started your writing business because you love to write.

 Prospects who already value professional writers are much easier to convert to clients.

 Your job is convincing them that you’re the right person to hire.
-You don’t have to first convince them that they need someone like you.
+You don’t have to first convince them that they need to hire someone like you.

-Our final section will help you with day-to-day activities.
+Our final section will help you with the day-to-day activities of being self-employed.

 These are practices that help you become more creative, productive, and confident.

-Small changes to your routine can make a big difference when something unexpected happens and you have to roll with the punches.
+Small changes to your writing habits can make a big difference when something unexpected happens and you have to roll with the punches.

 Let’s roll …